wlhtea/Suno2openai/README.md

    **Parameter Explanation:**
    - `-d`: Run the container in detached mode and print the container ID.
    - `--name wsunoapi`: Name your container `wsunoapi` for easy reference.
-   - `-p 8000:8000`: Map the container's port 8000 to the host machine's port 8000.
+   - `-p 8000:8000`: Map the container's 8000 port to the host machine's 8000 port.
    - `-e`: Set environment variables for your container.
-   - `--restart=always`: Ensure the container always restarts unless manually stopped.
+   - `--restart=always`: Ensure the container always restarts, unless manually stopped.

-3. **Add Cookies to the Database**
+3. **Add Cookie to Database**
-   Open the database and add cookies as needed, count as remaining uses (will add an automatic import feature later).
+   Simply open the database and add cookies with the remaining count (an automatic import feature will be added later).
    ```mysql
    id = int
    cookie = Cookie